 Cheryl Councill received her B.A. and M.S. degrees in speech-language pathology/audiology from Loyola College in Maryland.
 She worked at St. Francis School for Special Education in Baltimore before joining the clinical faculty at Loyola in 1984.
 Her expertise is in the area of early language intervention and Down syndrome.
 With her colleagues, Cheryl has published articles in Baltimore's Child: A Special Edition, Infant-Toddler Intervention, and Down Syndrome Quarterly.
 She is participating in ongoing longitudinal research on speech and language development in children with Down syndrome and a database to develop test scores for children with Down syndrome using standardized speech and language tests.
 She also serves as coordinator of clinical internships for the department.

 Sally Gallena received her Bachelor of Science degree in speech-language pathology from Towson State University.
-She received her Master of Science degree in speech-language pathology from Loyola College in Maryland.
-She currently is completing her Ph.D. at University of MD College Park.
+She received her Master of Science degree in speech-language pathology from Loyola College in Maryland and completed her Ph.D. at University of MD College Park.
 During her career, she has gained clinical experience in school, hospital, outpatient clinic and private practice settings.
 She gained research experience at the National Institutes of Health, Voice and Speech section, where her research study on Parkinson’s disease was published in the Journal of Speech and Hearing Research.
 Gallena specializes in disorders of the larynx and voice, with special clinical and research interests in the treatment of vocal cord dysfunction in athletes.
 She recently authored a text titled, Voice & Laryngeal Disorders: A Problem Based Clinical Guide.
 She currently teaches voice disorders, and supervises clinical interns at the graduate level at Loyola University Maryland

 Ron Gallop, CCC-SLP, received both his M.A. and Ph.D. from James Madison University in Virginia.
 His dissertation explored the long-term effects of the SpeechEasy® device, which has been found to help People Who Stutter (PWS) reduce the frequency of their stuttering.
 His future research plans are to focus on PWS and Down syndrome.
 Dr. Gallop has followed a most unconventional career path, beginning with a B.A. in Advertising from Penn State, a stand-up comedy career, voice-over artist, television joke writer, and presentations supervisor at Goldman Sachs and Bank of America.
 Dr. Gallop teaches both graduate and undergraduate courses, and is thrilled to associate with such accomplished, kind colleagues at Loyola.